mhdbnbd/deccs_ddc/tasks_code.md

 - https://github.com/collinleiber/ClustPy/blob/main/clustpy/data/_utils.py#L99
 - https://github.com/collinleiber/ClustPy
 - apply different clustering methods and consensus
-- Add DDC Modules and Functions: Cluster-level explanations, Pairwise loss integration.
 - Validate model.
 - Results evaluatuion and analysis.
 - tests ( tag included dataset preprocessing + training)

-Ongoing/done?:

 - Include some pseudo-code and/or schema to clarify steps.

+Ongoing :

+- Can run on (no? gpu/ yes luke)
 - Adapt the Autoencoder to include DDC functionalities: Integrating symbolic tags more tightly into the clustering process by using them as additional features or constraints.
+- Add DDC Modules and Functions: Cluster-level explanations, Pairwise loss integration.
 - main_tags (tags in clustering)
 - main_tags2 (tags in clustering and autoencoder )
 - Can train an autoencoder to extract embeddings.
 - Can apply KMeans clustering to embeddings.
-- Can run on (gpu/luke) (to be tested)
-- Update main to include new implementations functionalities.
-- can return symbolig tags.
 - can jointly learn symbolic attributes.
 - Utility Functions for evaluating results.

-Done:
+Done :

 - fix luke error (PIL.UnidentifiedImageError: cannot identify image file/corrupted images.
 - improve data availability and code portability